mike-north/professional-ts/notes/05-what-have-I-done.md

 import * as add from './calculator';
 ```

 WILL NOT WORK.
-There's a TS-specific pattern that _will work_ though -- it's a little wierd, but it doesn't require turining any compiler options on
+There's a TS-specific pattern that _will work_ though -- it's a little weird, but it doesn't require turning any compiler options on

 ```ts
 import add = require('./calculator');